 If your treatment with the homemade insect soap does not work, it’s because you have not been thorough or persistent enough.

-The hardest but also very common nuisance is spider mites whose destruction is seen far earlier than it is possible to spell their spider.
-It is very clear that they are spider mites when the plant is spun into a fine spider spindle, but before then you have already experienced brown plums on the leaves, juicy leaves hanging straight down (so you might have thought it was missing water).
-The attacks of the spider mites put the plant back to a degree that neither lice nor white flies can end up with.
+The hardest, but also very common nuisance, is spider mites whose destruction is seen far earlier than it is possible to spell their spider.
+It is very clear that they are spider mites when the plant is spun into a fine spider spindle, but before then, you have already experienced brown plums on the leaves, juicy leaves hanging straight down (so you might have thought it was missing water).
+The attacks of the spider mites put the plant back to the degree that neither lice nor whiteflies can end up with.
 For the most part, the spider mites are not visible to the naked eye, but one can see the little animals.
-My experience is that significantly longer treatment with insect soap is needed to hit spider mites, but the treatment is the same as for lice and white flies.
+My experience is that significantly longer treatment with insect soap is needed to hit spider mites, but the treatment is the same as for lice and whiteflies.

 Some are bothered by small flies, ie banana flies.
 Here it is usually about the earth being rotten and changing.